untoldengine/UntoldEngine/docs/API/UsingGaussianSystem.md

 available, the previous frame's depth pyramid — and only then runs the per-splat test over the chunks that survived, one threadgroup per chunk (see [renderingSystem.md §3b](../Architecture/renderingSystem.md#3b-gaussian-frustum-culling--executegaussianfrustumcullingcommandbuffer)).
-In a stereo frame a chunk is kept when either eye sees it.
+In a stereo frame a chunk is kept when either eye sees it; the per-splat stage that follows still filters against the head-centre view as it always has, so the either-eye rule only affects which chunks the per-splat pass walks — the stereo image changes only once the fused per-chunk pass (Stage 2) replaces that per-splat test.
 The chunk stage never removes a splat the per-splat test would keep, so the picture is the same with it on or off; what changes is how many splats the per-splat pass has to read when part of the asset is off screen or behind an occluder.

-- The chunk table costs 48 bytes per chunk plus, per frame in flight, an 8-byte visible-chunk entry per chunk and one 48-byte record — a few hundred kilobytes for a million splats at the default 1024 splats per chunk.
+- The chunk table costs 48 bytes per chunk plus, per frame in flight, an 8-byte visible-chunk entry per chunk and one 48-byte record — about 70 KB for a million splats at the default 1024 splats per chunk (48 B × 977 chunks, plus 3 × (977 × 8 B + 48 B) of visible-chunk lists and records).
 Everything else a splat costs (below) is unchanged for now: the 48-byte encoded record, the per-slot visible index and the shared working set sized to the resident total stay as they are.
 - `GaussianDebugOptions.shared.disableChunkCull` keeps every chunk, so the per-splat pass walks